csc301-winter-2020/team-project-14-djno/deliverables/iteration-02-review.md

 - Feel free to refer/link to process artifact(s).

 1. We spent too much time on the UI design.
+2. For the frontend, at first we decided to use Rekit Studio but then changed to Bootstrap Studio.

 #### Q3.
 Planned changes